 Sister Helena Ntambulwa first started the Center with government and police support in 2012.
 She started with 12 children in her care.
 In 2013, Karene and Eric Boos founded ZeruZeru, Inc., a registered 501(c)(3) nonprofit organization to help Sister Helena in her mission to protect children with albinism and to spread awareness about the discrimination that Tanzanian people with albinism are faced with.

 The Center has grown immensely.
-Through the support of donations and international partnerships, the Center has grown to include dormitory space, protective walls, indoor and outdoor kitchens and stoves, solar-powered electricity, running water, gardens, and a chapel.
-With the expanded space, we now care for 70 children, and have the capacity to care for 100!
+Through the support of donations and international partnerships, the Center has grown to include dormitory space, protective walls, indoor and outdoor kitchens and stoves, a dining hall, toilets, electricity, running water, gardens, and a chapel.

 Children with albinism often do not attend school for various reasons related to their condition, but ZeruZeru and Sister Helena are dedicated to ensuring that each child gets a good education.
 The children are escorted to local schools or attend boarding schools that are proven to be safe and effective learning environments for Primary through Secondary education levels.

-Because of their condition and a family's lack of knowledge or resources, some of the children come to the center with medical issues such as severe sunburns, malnutrition, or injuries from abuse.
+Because of their condition and a family's lack of knowledge or resources, some of the children come to the center with medical issues such as severe sunburns, malnutrition, or injuries.

 Thanks to donations, we support the children's health needs from medication to hospitalization and everything in between.

 Edgar and Marian Korner supply medications each year.
 Optic Nerve Eyewear donated much-needed sunglasses, and Wallaroo Hat Company donated hats to protect against the sun.
 Coolibar graciously donates sun-protective clothing for our children.
 We are also greatly thankful to Asante Mariamu and Bas Kreukniet's African Albino Foundation for donating sunscreen!